$U_q(sl(2))-$quantum invariants unified via intersections of embedded Lagrangians: Lawrence representation and intersection pairings

 \subsection{Local system}

-For details about the homology of this configuration space, see \cite{Cr3}. \begin{remark}(Homology) For $m \geq 2$, we use the abelianisation map:
+\begin{remark}[Homology] For $m \geq 2$, we use the abelianisation map:

-Here, $\sigma_i\in \pi_1(C_{n,m})$ is the loop in the configuration space based in $\bf d$, whose first component is going on a loop in around the $i^{th}$ puncture and all the other components are fixed.
-Then, $\delta \in \pi_1(C_{n,m})$ is the loop whose first two components swap the points $d_1$ and $d_2$ and the others are $(m-2)$ constant points ($d_3$,...,$d_{n}$) as in figure \ref{fig2}.
+Here, $\sigma_i\in \pi_1(C_{n,m})$ is the loop in the configuration space based in $\bf d$ whose first component is going on a loop in the punctured disk around the $i^{th}$ puncture and all the other components are fixed.
+The generator $\delta \in \pi_1(C_{n,m})$ is the loop whose first two components swap the points $d_1$ and $d_2$ anticlockwise and the other components are $(m-2)$ constant points ($d_3$,...,$d_{n}$) as in figure \ref{fig2}.